Locally conformally product structures: Preliminaries

 On a conformal manifold, there is no preferential connection as in the Riemannian case with the Levi-Civita connection, because the metric is defined up to multiplication by a positive function.
 However, a new class of connections is relevant:

-\begin{definition} A Weyl structure on a conformal manifold $(M,c)$ is a torsion-free connection $D$ on $TM$ compatible with $c$, i.e. such that $c$ is $D$-parallel as a section of a vector bundle associated to the frame bundle.
-For any $g \in c$, there is a $1$-form $\theta_g$ on $M$, called the Lee form of $D$ with respect to $g$, satisfying $D g = -2 \theta_g \otimes g$. \end{definition}
+\begin{definition} A Weyl structure on a conformal manifold $(M,c)$ is a torsion-free connection $D$ on $TM$ which preserves $c$ i.e. such that for any $g \in c$, there is a $1$-form $\theta_g$ on $M$, called the Lee form of $D$ with respect to $g$, satisfying $D g = -2 \theta_g \otimes g$. \end{definition}

 It comes from the definition that if $\theta_g$ is the Lee form of $D$ with respect to $g \in c$, then for any $g' := e^{2f} g \in c$, the Lee form of $D$ with respect to $g'$ is $\theta_g - d f$.
 Then, the Lee form of $D$ with respect to $g$ is closed (resp. exact) if and only if the Lee form of any metric in $c$ is closed (resp. exact).
 For this reason, we introduce the following terminology: